mojikosu/vinylstation/README.md

 6. Enable auto-start of liquidsoap services which hosts Icecast and HLS output

 **Roadmap:**
+A) Continuous bugfixes
-A) Implement nginx webserver to provide metadata on music playing
+B) Implement nginx webserver to provide metadata on music playing
-B) Create history and statistics on music played.
+C) Create history and statistics on music played.